matias96321/RabbitMQ-Node.js-and-Go/README.md

 })
 ```

-Here in the example above, we start by importing the connect method from the amqplib library to create a connection and channel with RabbitMQ.

-We define the exchange in the `assertExchange` method and the Queue in `assertQueue` and we bind the exchange and the queue in the `bindQueue` method and publish with the message "Hello World".
+In the example above we establish a connection to RabbitMQ using the `amqplib` library, open a channel, declare the exchange and queue, link the queue to the exchange, publish a message to the exchange with the specified routing key, and then close the channel and the connection after a time delay.

 # Consumer